Department of Classics and Classical Reception

 THE DEPARTMENT OF THEATRE STUDIES AT THE FACULTY OF ARTS OF THE CHARLES UNIVERSITY, PRAGUE

-Every semester, the Department organises at least three specialised courses based on our scholars’ own projects, mostly dealing with the oldest era of the history of theatre in a broad historical, cultural and social context.
+Every semester, the Department organises specialised courses based on our scholars’ own projects, mostly dealing with the oldest era of the history of theatre in a broad historical, cultural and social context.
 We also present the classical culture in general and its reception in later centuries.
 All members of the department take part on the educational activities to some extent.
 For more details (in Czech), click here.

 Completed Projects and Selected Important Publications

-BOOKS
+BOOKS (since 2020)

-• Bažant, Jan, Perseus & Medusa.
-Zobrazení mýtu od počátku do dneška [Perseus & Medusa.
-Representations of the myth from the beginning up today], Praha: Academia 2017, 512 pp. ISBN 978-80-200-2658-3.
+• Bažant, Jan, Božská nahota.
+Sochy Venuše od počátku do dneška [Divine Nakedness.
+Statues of Venus from the Beginning up Today], Praha: Academia 2023, 372 pp. ISBN 978-80-200-3311-6.

-STUDIES
+STUDIES (since 2020)